 by Morgan Hooks, Environmental Content Creator

 Winter is the season of love; from the holidays to Valentine’s Day, we are often at our most affectionate, most giving, and most romantic.
-That applies, too, to many of our wildlife neighbors who are preparing their best breeding plumage for courtship, mating, and raising their offspring with a new mate (or many mates…) or their lifelong one.
+That applies, too, to many of our wild neighbors who are preparing their best breeding plumage for courtship, mating, and raising their offspring with a new mate, or their lifelong one.
 Love is in the air, and it’s, also, flying in the air!
 Let’s learn a little more about what that looks like for a few of our common nesting species.

 Great egret (Ardea alba)